What’s in this article

 Employment in Malaysia

-Malaysia’s total workforce of consists of over 16 million people, thus, approximately 50% of Malaysia’s population are part of its workforce.
+Malaysia’s total workforce of consists of over 16 million people, thus, approximately 50% of Malaysia’s population is part of its workforce.

-Despite the percentage of Malaysia’s total work force rising since the year before, Malaysia’s unemployment rate had raised to a 4.8% in 2021, up from the relatively constant rate between 3%-4% in 2019 and before, mainly due to the effects of the pandemic.
+Despite the percentage of Malaysia’s total workforce rising since the year before, Malaysia’s unemployment rate had risen to 4.8% in 2021, up from the relatively constant rate between 3%-4% in 2019 and before, mainly due to the effects of the pandemic.

 To work in Malaysia, a work visa will be required.